 Appointment to this rank normally requires completion of academic qualifications, evidence of ability and commitment to teaching and promise of educational leadership.
-Appointments and reappointments are normally made for two years but in exceptional circumstances may be made for a lesser period.
-An Instructor I who is in the fifth year of appointment shall be considered for promotion to the rank of Senior Instructor and if successful shall be granted tenure in that year.
+Appointments and reappointments are normally made for three years but in exceptional circumstances may be made for a lesser period.
+An Instructor who is in the fifth year of appointment shall be considered for promotion to the rank of Senior Instructor and if successful shall be granted tenure in that year.

 Appointment at or promotion to the rank of Senior Instructor requires evidence of excellence in teaching, demonstrated educational leadership, involvement in curriculum development and innovation, and other teaching and learning initiatives.
 It is expected that Senior Instructors will keep abreast of current developments in their respective disciplines, and in the field of teaching and learning.
 A Senior Instructor may be promoted to the rank of Professor of Teaching in the fifth or subsequent years in rank.